Mallear/docker-workshop/3-on-your-own/README.md

 3. Write simple `Dockerfiles` to containerize these apps.
 - Base your Dockerfiles on the `amazoncorretto:17` image
 - You will want the API and client to listen to the port 80 inside the container.
-- Make sure your image can be built and run locally (even with errors from the program)
+- Build your image with a tag
 4. Add a service to the `docker-compose.yml` file a the repository root for the API and for the client.
 - Configure the API to accept traffic from your laptop on port 9090
 - Configure the client to accept traffic from your laptop on port 8080